-Sulfate free and silicone free shampoo is becoming more and more popular.
-A lot of brands, natural ones and more conventional ones have sulfate & silicone free lines, that are especially great for people with sensitive scalp or damaged hair.
-Sulfate free shampoo is usually considered a bit gentler to the hair and scalp in general.
+Sulfate-free and silicone-free shampoo is becoming more and more popular.
+A lot of brands, natural ones, and more conventional ones have sulfate & silicone-free lines, that are especially great for people with a sensitive scalp or damaged hair.
+Sulfate-free shampoo is usually considered a bit gentler to the hair and scalp in general.
 So you might want to try it out.
 The lack of silicone also keeps the hair natural and allows ingredients to really nourish the inside of your hair.

 List of sulfate free & silicone free shampoo

 The shampoos listed below are all sulfate free and silicone free (as described by the producer).
 By the way, many also don’t contain other questionable ingredients such as parabens, PEG, alcohol, synthetic dyes, fragrances or preservatives.
 Some of them are certified natural cosmetics, others are not.

 - Certified natural cosmetics (BDIH certified): Sulfate-free shampoo, silicone-free, PEG-free, vegan